-This excursion will allow us to discover 3 of the most beautiful Walloon villages.
+This excursion will allow us to discover three of the most beautiful villages in Wallonia.

-We first visit Crupet in the Province of Namur.
-Crupet holds the castle of Carondelet with a vast dungeon (early 12th-century) and, next to the St-Martin Romanesque church, a picturesque grotto dedicated to Saint Anthony of Padua (1903).
-It is a holy place where pilgrims come to pray since its creation.
+We first visit Crupet in the Namur province.
+This cute village features the castle of Carondelet with its vast dungeon (early 12th century) and, next to the St-Martin Romanesque church, a picturesque grotto dedicated to Saint Anthony of Padua (1903).
+It is a holy place where pilgrims have come to pray since its creation.

-Our road continues trough the Condroz area.
-Big farms in square shape offer us a welcome distraction.
-We arrive in Vervoz where the buildings from the XIIth to the XIXth century are constructed from limestone: the “de Tornaco castel” and its outbuildings, old farms, a forge and a neo-gothic chapel (1867).
-In Vervoz the constructions nearly all were realized without any cement and the curved stones compose incredible puzzles on the buildings’ facades.
+Our route continues through the Condroz area, with its farm houses in the traditional square.
+We arrive in Vervoz where the buildings from the 12th to the 19th century are constructed from limestone: the “de Tornaco castel” and its outbuildings, old farms, a forge and a neo-gothic chapel (1867).
+In Vervoz, construction was nearly all carried out without any cement and the curved stones create incredible puzzles on the buildings’ facades.

-Chardenneux is the next village with its charming Romanesque church and a unique harmony emanating from its buildings dating back to the XIIIth and XIVth century.
+Chardenneux is the next village with its charming Romanesque church and a unique harmony emanating from its buildings dating back to the 13th and 14th century.

-We are just a valley away from Durbuy in the Luxembourg province, “the tiniest city in the world”.
-Durbuy is located on the beautiful Ourthe River.
+We are just a valley away from Durbuy in Luxembourg province, “the smallest city in the world”.
+Durbuy is located on the banks of the beautiful river Ourthe.

-We have a lunch and free time in Durbuy before getting to Weris:
+We have lunch and free time in Durbuy before heading to Weris:

-Weris once was a vast megalithic centre for religious ceremonies, astronomical observations, fertilization of the crops, healing of people and manipulation of the Earth’s energies.
-Some say that Weris might well have been the most important megalithic centre in Europe.
+Weris was once a vast centre of megaliths for religious ceremonies, astronomical observations, crop fertilisation, healing of people and manipulation of the Earth’s energies.
+Some say that Weris might well have been the most important megalithic site in Europe.